What should your next fitness goal be? Take the quiz.

 How to Dry and Store Your Yoga Mat

-Drying your mat before tucking it away is a key step: “Bacteria and viruses can live on yoga mats anywhere from several hours to several days and fungi can survive on surfaces for months—especially if the environment is moist and damp,” Dr. Chwalek explains.
+Drying your mat before tucking it away is a key step: “Bacteria and viruses can live on yoga mats anywhere from several hours to several days, and fungi can survive on surfaces for months—especially if the environment is moist and damp,” Dr. Chwalek explains.

-Once your mat is totally dry, store it in a cool, dry place, Dr. Gerba and Dr. Chwalek say, since heat and moisture can create the right environment for microbial growth.
+Once your mat is totally dry, store it in a cool, dry place, Gerba and Dr. Chwalek say, since heat and moisture can create the right environment for microbial growth.

 Proper storage could also extend your mat’s lifespan.
-It’s a good idea to store your mat away from a window or radiator, especially if it’s made of natural rubber, cork, or jute, as Dr. Chwalek says these materials can dry out or deteriorate if exposed to direct sun or extreme heat.
+It’s a good idea to keep your mat away from a window or radiator, especially if it’s made of natural rubber, cork, or jute, as Dr. Chwalek says these materials can dry out or deteriorate if exposed to direct sun or extreme heat.
 (She also recommends rolling a natural rubber mat so the rubber side is inside to protect it from degrading over time when exposed to sunlight.)

-“Another safe way to store and preserve your mat is to hang it up either with a gentle clip or fold it over a rod—some studios store mats this way,” Dr. Chwalek says.
-Of course, this isn’t always possible at home, so don’t overthink it—just make sure you don’t undo all your hard work cleaning your yoga mat by storing it with or in anything dirty.
-“If you store it in a bag or with straps, make sure to wash these accessories occasionally so they don't introduce dirt, odor, and microbes to your clean mat,” Dr. Chwalek adds.
+If you invest in accessories to store your mat, don’t forget to clean those regularly too.
+After all, you don’t want to undo all your hard work cleaning your yoga mat by storing it with or in anything dirty.
+“If you store it in a bag or with straps, make sure to wash these accessories occasionally so they don’t introduce dirt, odor, and microbes to your clean mat,” Dr. Chwalek says.

 How Can You Keep Your Yoga Mat Cleaner for Longer?